The Evolving Landscape of Digital Governance

 5. Free and open source software (FOSS) governance, for example through:

-- Coordinating the development and maintenance of popular FOSS technologies, mainly through formal organizations such as software foundations and private firms, but also informal coordination in distributed online communities.
+- Coordinating the development and maintenance of popular FOSS technologies, mainly through formal organizations such as software foundations and private firms, but also through informal coordination in distributed online communities.

 6. Blockchain network, smart contract, and decentralized autonomous organization (DAO) governance, for example through: